 The initial crust falls apart and takes effort to rebuild.
 The cook time will be substantially elongated for a proper crust, which requires smoking twice.

 Smoking After Sous Vide

-Final Thoughts: Smoke Before or After Sous Vide
+Verdict: Smoke After Sous Vide

 Not everyone likes to smoke after sous vide, so the best way to find out what works for you is to simply have fun and experiment.

 Just don’t skip smoking when preparing BBQ with the sous vide method.

 If you love smoke and are looking for a handheld smoking gun, check out my Breville Smoking Gun Review.